junior92jr/django-jsonplaceholder-demo/README.md

 ## Synchronizing data from the Placeholder API to our Database

-We need to run the django command `sync_fake_api_data`.
-You can run it many times as you wish.
+We need to run the Django command `sync_fake_api_data`.
+You can run it as many times as you wish.

-Internally it is creating the data if it not exists otherwise It will Insert or Update for objects not present in the database and look for differences with existing objects.
+Internally, it is creating the data if it does not exist; otherwise, It will insert objects not present in the database and search for differences with existing objects to update.

 ```bash
 $ docker-compose exec web python manage.py sync_fake_api_data
 ```

-### Optional
+### Setting Cronjobs (Optional Step)
-Internally we Also set up some Cron Jobs that will run the synchronizing tasks at 00:00, 01:00 CET time every day.
+Internally, we Also set up some Cron Jobs that will run the synchronizing tasks at 00:00 and 01:00 CET every day.

 ```bash
     '0 0 * * *',